 The JCU-CSIRO Partnership has existed since 2006 with the aim to strengthen the connections between the two organisations and facilitate building research capability to achieve shared research goals with benefit to regional communities in northern Australia.
 It is an innovative research partnership which brings together complementary strengths in diverse disciplines, knowledge and research approaches to enhance analytical and exploratory capacity to address a wide spectrum of issues.

 JCU operates in close corporation with the Australian Institute of Marine Science through its joint venture partnership AIMS@JCU.

 This agreement set outs to increase research capabilities, activities, outputs and outcomes, and to improve research training opportunities for students by undertaking collectively many activities which cannot be taken individually.

 Working together in the program fields of Aquaculture, Coastal Processes and Modeling, and Stress in Tropical Marine Systems also creates opportunities to develop new areas of research expertise.

-The Australian Tropical Herbarium is based in the ATFI Building at JCU’s Cairns campus and brings together the tropical plant specimen collections of the Australian National Herbarium (Atherton), the Queensland Herbarium (Mareeba) and the JCU Herbarium to form one of Australia’s largest and most diverse collections of tropical plant specimens.
+The Australian Tropical Herbarium is based in the ATFI Building at JCU’s Cairns, Nguma-bada campus, Smithfield and brings together the tropical plant specimen collections of the Australian National Herbarium (Atherton), the Queensland Herbarium (Mareeba) and the JCU Herbarium to form one of Australia’s largest and most diverse collections of tropical plant specimens.

 This joint venture partnership between JCU, CSIRO and the Commonwealth and Queensland governments incorporates a state of the art molecular biosciences laboratory and has the potential to develop into the world’s premier centre for discovering, describing and building an understanding of the plant and fungal biodiversity of tropical rainforest systems.